sciZer0/7/v/README.md

 Additionally, this native token is with governance power.

+***For reference***

+***Technologically, making votings is the same as making transactions.***

+***The Solana blockchain, at its best times, processed about 30 million transactions per day, at the peak, 65 million, and is already capable of over 400 million — with the potential to process 60 billion transactions per day in the future.
+So massive votings aren't any problem now in terms of technology.***

+***Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.***

 As a result, the U blockchain, being **highly-decentralized** and  **highly-sustainable**, is simultaneously